 If path already exists, an info message is displayed (no warning or error).
-This task creates parent directories as needed.
-An error is raised when path is a file or symbolic link.
+When path is a file or symbolic link, an error occurs.

 A list of names is accepted for the path argument.

 6.5.2 base.copy

 This task copies the file or directory given by src to dst: